Update, November 2, 2018:

-World Vision is on the ground in Indonesia responding to a devastating 7.4-magnitude earthquake and tsunami that has so far killed more than 1,400 people.
+World Vision is on the ground in Indonesia responding to a devastating 7.4-magnitude earthquake and tsunami that has so far killed more than 2,000 people.
+Approximately 1,300 remain missing and over 4,600 were injured.

 The Indonesian island of Sulawesi has been left reeling from the disaster.
 The quake and resulting tsunami have impacted more than two million people and caused widespread destruction, with the scale of the devastation still unfolding.

 Survivors on the island of Sulawesi urgently need food, water and shelter, while children require specialist support to care for and protect them.
-Shortages of clean water and food are already reported.
+Shortages of clean water and food have been reported.

 The series of tsunami waves that followed the 7.4 quake on Friday reached up to three metres, sweeping away all in their path and more than 150 tremors have been felt since.